-Assemble the Latte – The final step is putting the latte together.
+Assemble the Herbal Latte – The final step is putting the latte together.
 Place your strongly-brewed dandelion coffee into your favorite mug, leaving lots of extra room for the frothed milk.
 Add a little sweetener at this point, if you like.
 Next, you’ll add the milk, but there is a trick to this.
-You’ll notice that in the jar containing your frothed milk, there is some hot liquid milk on the bottom of the jar, and the foam at the top.
+You’ll notice that in the jar containing your frothed milk, there is some hot liquid milk at the bottom of the jar, and the foam at the top.
 When pouring, use a spoon to hold back the foam while pouring the milk into the latte, then spoon the foam onto the top of your latte.
 I then like to dust with a little cinnamon, but this part is optional.

-So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Herbal Dandelion Root Latte a try.
+So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Herbal Latte a try.
 If you try it, please let me know how you liked it in the comments below.